cmr624/gatsby-portfolio-site/README.md

 ## Details

 Developed as the 4th web app version of my portfolio website, I always like to build a new website while learning new tools.
-This repository is an example of that effort!
-This is my first time using Gatsby and GraphQL on a project, so I am learning as I am developing!
+This is my first time using Gatsby and GraphQL on a project, so I am learning as I am developing.
 You can find the previous versions of my website on my GitHub profile.
-Oh and also, I learned Vim while making this project!
-That was fun!

 ## Features

-1. Lazy Loading for Images!
+1. Lazy Loading for Images
 2. Built in Typescript support
 3. Programmatic pages built from GraphQL queries